madebits/madebits.github.io/blog/2019/2019-03-04-Vim-For-Casual-User.md

 <!--- tags: linux -->

 I always wanted to write an own Vim tutorial that I have around and can return to for a quick reference.
-There is no reason I can think of me to use Vim extensively nowadays, but there are always plenty of chances to use it.
+There is no reason for me to use Vim extensively nowadays, but there are always plenty of chances to use it.

 ##Starting and Stopping